-Energy stocks have made a nice comeback of late, and there’s one small slice of the energy business that’s been super strong, thanks to both improving technology and governmental support, both in the U.S. and internationally—and that’s the solar power business and solar power stocks.
+Energy stocks have made a nice comeback of late, primarily due to rising oil and natural gas prices.
+But there’s another slice of that sector that has been trading at a discount but is poised for more significant long-term growth, thanks to both improving technology and governmental support, both in the U.S. and internationally—and that’s the solar power business and solar power stocks.

 Someday, the giants of this industry will be well-known behemoths, whose names will roll off the tongue just as ExxonMobil and Con Edison and Florida Power and Light do today.
 But at the moment, it’s a real horse race, with more than a dozen fast-growing public companies racing to both get big fast and to deliver earnings to their shareholders—which means there are great investment opportunities in solar power stocks.